Donors and Partners

 We also cooperated with UN Habitat on the peaceful settlement of property disputes, and the promotion of the rights of internally displaced persons in Nineveh Governorate, Iraq.
 In the same country we worked with United Nations Office for the Coordination of Humanitarian Affairs, UNOCHA, to provide emergency shelter and food aid to vulnerable families in the Dohuk, Kirkuk and Saladdin areas.

 Within the World Food Programme, we launched a school meal program in Dohuk Governorate.
 Thanks to this programme, we managed to ensure that children stay in schools.
-Last but not the least, with United Nations Development Programme, UNDP, a project to create a sustainable waste management system in the Pshav-Khevsureti National Park was funded in Georgia.
+Last but not least, with United Nations Development Programme, UNDP, a project to create a sustainable waste management system in the Pshav-Khevsureti National Park was funded in Georgia.